-As I said at the beginning, the finish line is always moving.
-If you’re applying to law school now, make sure you take the summer before law school to relax and recharge because, going forward, there are always going to be new goals and challenges awaiting you.
-It can be frustrating at times, and difficult to motivate yourself, but — at least in the case of clerking — I think the reward is worth the effort.
+If you’re applying to law school now, make sure you take the summer before law school to relax and recharge because, going forward, there are always going to be new goals and challenges.
+It can be difficult, but — at least in the case of clerking — I think the reward is worth the effort.

 Search the Blog